Wu, Jing

 Director, Master of Science Programme in Business Analytics

-Director, Institute Development Office, Asian Institute of Supply Chains and Logistics
+Associate Director, Asian Institute of Supply Chains and Logistics

 Cheng Yu Tung Building